VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 A three-minute short will teach him a lot.
 I know that all the things I did at the beginning were, in microcosm, the things I’m doing now as a director and producer.

-There are a lot of noncreative aspects to filmmaking which have to be overcome, and you will experience them all when you make even the simplest film: business, organization, taxes, etc., etc.
+There are a lot of noncreative aspects to filmmaking that have to be overcome, and you will experience them all when you make even the simplest film: business, organization, taxes, etc., etc.

 It is rare to be able to have an uncluttered artistic environment when you make a film, and being able to accept this is essential.